webcooking/zpl_to_image/README.md

-# ZPL to GDImage Converter
+# ZPL to Image Converter

 A PHP library to convert ZPL (Zebra Programming Language) content into images. **Generates SVG output** with support for TrueType fonts and GDImage conversion.